davidsvida/davidsvida.github.io/content/posts/app.md

 ---
 ##  Examples:

+e-commerce platform that offers product listings, shopping cart functionality, secure checkout, order tracking, customer reviews, and an AI-based recommendation engine.

+1. **Containers (Docker, Kubernetes):** Docker will be used to containerize our application, ensuring that it runs the same way in every environment.
+Kubernetes will manage these containers, handling deployment, scaling, and load balancing.

+2. **Virtual Machines (EC2):** EC2 instances will host our Docker containers.
+Different types of instances may be used for different services, depending on their resource requirements.

+3. **Serverless computing (Lambda):** Lambda can handle event-driven tasks, like sending a confirmation email after an order is placed, or processing images uploaded for product listings.

+4. **Virtual Network (AWS VPC):** Our resources will be deployed in a VPC to isolate them from the public internet.
+VPCs can be split into multiple subnets to further segment resources and control traffic flow.

+5. **Load Balancer (AWS ELB):** The ELB will distribute incoming traffic across our EC2 instances to ensure that no single instance becomes a bottleneck and to provide fault tolerance.

+6. **Content Delivery Network (Cloudflare):** Cloudflare will cache static content close to users to reduce load times and lessen the load on our servers.

+7. **Managed relational database (Amazon RDS):** RDS will store structured data like user information, product listings, and order histories.
+It will handle database management tasks like patching and backups.

+8. **NoSQL database (DynamoDB):** DynamoDB will be used for data that doesn't fit neatly into a relational model, like the shopping cart data, which might contain different numbers and types of items for each user.

+9. **In-memory database (Redis):** Redis will store session data to keep users logged in across multiple servers and cache frequently-accessed data to reduce

+10. **Big Data Processing (Apache Hadoop or Spark):** These tools will be used to process large amounts of data for analytics, like identifying buying trends or generating reports.

+11. **Data Warehousing (Amazon Redshift):** Redshift will be used as a central repository for our data.
+This is where we would perform complex, large-scale analytics queries.

+12. **Machine Learning (Amazon SageMaker):** SageMaker will be used to develop, train, and deploy our product recommendation engine.
+It can take user behavior data from our databases and use it to predict what products a user may be interested in.

+13. **Object Storage (Amazon S3):** S3 will store static files like product images and website assets.
+It can also store backups and logs.

+14. **Block Storage (AWS EBS):** EBS volumes will provide persistent storage for our EC2 instances.
+This could include the operating system files, application code, and any temporary or transitional data.

+15. **File Storage (Amazon EFS):** EFS will be used for shared storage between instances.
+If multiple instances need to access the same files, they would be stored on EFS.

+16. **Identity and Access Management (Okta):** Okta will manage user identities and control what resources they can access.
+This includes both customers logging into the website and employees accessing AWS resources.

+17. **Encryption (Amazon KMS):** KMS will be used to encrypt sensitive data at rest and in transit.
+This includes things like user passwords, payment information, and any other sensitive data.

+18. **Firewalls (Amazon WAF):** WAF will protect our application from common web exploits like SQL injection and cross-site scripting.

+19. **Monitoring and Logging (AWS CloudWatch):** CloudWatch will collect and track metrics, collect and monitor log files, and set alarms.
+This information can be used to troubleshoot issues and optimize performance.

+20. **Continuous Integration and Deployment (Jenkins):** Jenkins will automate the process of testing our code and deploying it to our servers.
+This helps ensure that any changes don't break existing functionality and makes deployments faster and more reliable.

+21. **Infrastructure as Code (Terraform):** Terraform will be used to manage our AWS resources.
+This makes our infrastructure easily reproducible and enables version control.

-large-scale social media platform with features like user profiles, posts, images, video streaming, messaging, and real-time notifications.
+22. **Microservices (Kubernetes):** Our application will be split into microservices, each running in its own container.
+This makes it easier to scale and update individual components of our application.
+Kubernetes will manage these microservices, handling things like deployment, scaling, and inter-service communication. large-scale social media platform with features like user profiles, posts, images, video streaming, messaging, and real-time notifications.
 1. Containers (Docker, Kubernetes): Microservices for the platform, such as user profiles, posts, messaging, and notifications, are containerized using Docker and orchestrated using Kubernetes.
 2. Virtual Machines (EC2): Certain specialized services or third-party applications might still be running on EC2 instances.